kelbon/AnyAny/README.md

 And even more - now the function in the signature explicitly indicates which methods it needs

 ## Using with CMake
-1. Copy this repository into folder with your project
+1. Clone this repository into folder with your project
 2. Add these lines to it's CMakeLists.txt

 ```CMake